 Now you need to edit configuration files.
 In Ubuntu/LM, these files will be located in

 /etc/postgresql/9.3/main, and will need to be edited as root.
-You could take superuser and use vim, or you could
+The files you need to edit are

 pg_hba.conf to point to the new data cluster.
 The file will have the line: